Join us for LiveStream Worship Every Sunday @ 11AM

 $50 X 27 lessons (3 per month, 9 months) = $1350

-The Choral Scholars will receive 1-to-1 lessons, 1-to-2 lessons, and group coaching valued at over $1500 in kind.
-In addition, they will receive a yearly stipend of $200 to defray costs of travel, sheet music, and other expenses.
+The Choral Scholars will receive 3 private lessons a month, valued at over $1500 in kind.
+In addition, they will receive a yearly stipend of $500 to defray costs of travel, sheet music, and other expenses.

 REHEARSALS AND EXPECTATIONS